-As with any business, your detail shop is as successful as its weakest link so when it comes to training new employees, you want to get it right so that they can hit the ground running on day one.
-The training program has to be underscored with your detail shop’s core business values and procedures.
-It should begin with an outline of their role and responsibilities; followed up by the business operations and processes that are in place; the environment and last but not least, the culture of your detail shop.
+As with any business, your detail shop is as successful as its weakest link so when it comes to training new employees.
+You want to get it right so that they can hit the ground running on day one.
+The training program has to be in line with your detail shop’s core business values and procedures.
+It should begin with an outline of their role and responsibilities.
+Then comes the business operations and processes that are in place.
+Moreover, we have the environment and last but not least, the culture of your detail shop.

 Training New Employees Using Role Play

 For the 1st aspect, you need to walk them through their responsibilities – be it sales and marketing, customer service, accounts etc. Next would be to show them what the procedures are for the tasks they are to perform.
 And where relevant, to let them have a hands on try at doing them.

 Using a new customer service employee as an example, part of their training should be to brief them on your rules and guidelines such as how to greet customers in a positive tone and with a set phrase e.g. Thank you for calling DetailXPerts, Diana speaking, how may I help you today?.

 Next would be to walk them through and rehearse with them several typical scenarios before handholding them through several actual customer calls to give them a feel of what it will be like.
 You will need to show them how to record the calls.
 Moreover, what are the different steps in dealing with queries or issues.
 If the issue requires clearance from a senior staff, show them how that is done.

 A positive, energetic, clean, professional and engaging ambiance is always more inviting than one that’s high strung, melodramatic and crisis ridden.
 And this applies across the board in all the environments that is related to the business be it the physical detail shop floor or office; or on the telephone or virtually via the company website.